HienTruong89/Hyperspectral-imaging/README.md

 - Object detection/extraction

-  Then, objects in the images having spectral and spatial information are detected and extracted for further examination or modelling.
+  Then, objects in the images having spectral and spatial information are detected and extracted for further examination and modelling.